Exploring Shanghai China's Jewish History

 Two prominent Jewish families were the Sassoons and the Kadoories.
 Today's Shanghai Children's Palace (an educational and recreational center) was built in 1924 by Elly Kadoorie, from Baghdad, as the family home.
 Built of marble and lavish enough to be a palace, today it offers children a wide range of extracurricular activities including music, dance, art, model making, science, technology and computer science.

 The Ohel Rachel Synagogue was built by tycoon Jacob Sassoon in 1920 in memory of his wife, Rachel, to provide a place of worship for the community (which at its peak numbered 700).
 It opened in March 1920.
 Today, it is part of the Shanghai Education Commission compound and has been granted protected status.
-In May, 2010 Ohel Rachel re-opened for regular Saturday services by the Jewish community.
+Although it had been reopened for a short time, there is currently no programs available.

 Other Jewish-Related SitesZhoushan Road, formerly known as Chushan is one of the small lanes that was part of the Jewish Ghetto.
 Nearby Huoshan Park is the location of the only memorial to Shanghai's European Jewish refugees.